TULiberalArts/Latin-American-Studies/pages/student-life.md

 Sign up to join [GSOLT](https://temple.campuslabs.com/engage/organization/GSOLT)!
 For more information contact: [Bryce Bayer](tua90730@temple.edu) and [Katie Clarkson](tug20217@temple.edu)

-## Society of Spanish and Spanish-American Studies
-The Society of Spanish and Spanish American Studies (SSSAS) promotes bibliographical, critical and pedagogical research in Spanish and Spanish American studies by publishing works of particular merit in these areas.
-On occasion, the Society also publishes creative works.
-SSSAS is a nonprofit educational organization.

-- For any correspondence regarding subscriptions and article submissions please contact the editors at [sssas@temple.edu](mailto:sssas@temple.edu)
-- Updated information about the journal’s most recent issues may be found at [www.sssasalec.com](http://sssasalec.blogspot.com/).

-## Scholarly Journals
-- _Anales de la literatura española contemporánea_ (ISSN: 0272-1635): ALEC publishes scholarly articles studying all aspects of twentieth and twenty-first century Spanish literature (from “modernism” and the so-called generation of 1898).
-- _Journal of Spanish Studies: Twentieth Century_ (ISSN: 0092-1827).
-- Siglo XX/ 20th Century (ISSN: 0740-946X

 ## LASS In The News
 - National University of Costa Rica (UNA).”[General Studies Internationalization](http://www.hoyenelcampus.una.ac.cr//index.php?option=com_content&task=view&id=1766&Itemid=52).”
 Hoy en el Campus.
 27 April 2016.
 - Wilson, Sara Curnow. “[A Semester Unlike Any Other](https://liberalarts.temple.edu/about-us/newsroom/semester-unlike-any-other).”
 College of Liberal Arts Newsroom.
 4 April 2016.